gdbooks/LegacyOpenGL/Chapter8/loading.md

 A material describes how to shade a model.
 OBJ files often come with .mtl files which then link to textures.
 We're not going to care about mtl files.
 We just want to get vertex data into our game!

+## Data format

+Now that we know that we only care about v, vt, vn and f, let's take a look at the format of each of these lines:

+v, vt and vn are simple to understand.
+The letter is followed by a space, then three space seperated floats.
+That's the line.

+f is more tricky.
+So, for f 8/11/7 7/12/7 6/10/7 :

+* 8/11/7 describes the first vertex of the triangle
+* 7/12/7 describes the second vertex of the triangle
+* 6/10/7 describes the third vertex of the triangle
+* For the first vertex, 8 says which vertex to use.
+So in this case, -1.000000 1.000000 -1.000000 (index start to 1, not to 0 like in C#)
+* 11 says which texture coordinate to use.
+So in this case, 0.748355 0.998230
+* 7 says which normal to use.
+So in this case, 0.000000 1.000000 -0.000000

+This means that every model we load will utilie an index buffer.
+A triangle is described as 3 sets of indices into the vertex / normal / uv arrays.
+It's important to note that arrays in C# are indexed starting at 0, in OBJ land they start at 1.
+A conversion needs to be made when you write your parser.